Shinypot8o/osml/syntax.md

   ```
   like python would have
   `obj(2, 4, d=12)`
-  to skip c and override d,
+  to skip c and set d,
   we have this:
   ```osml
   obj 2 4 d(12);